iMoonDay/KotlinForForge/README.md

 Makes Kotlin Forge-friendly by doing the following:
 - Provides Kotlin stdlib, reflection, JSON serialization, and coroutines libraries.
-- Provides `KotlinLanguageProvider` to allow usage of object declarations as @Mod targets.
+- Provides `KotlinLanguageLoader` to allow usage of object declarations as @Mod targets.
 - Provides `AutoKotlinEventBusSubscriber` to allow usage of object declarations as @EventBusSubscriber targets.
 - Provides useful utility functions and constants